 The temperature range characteristic for atmospheric chemistry and low-temperature combustion is covered by our laser photolysis setups and a recently established flow tube with mass-spectrometric detection.

-In our laser-photolysis experiments, radicals are generated from suitable precursors by pulsed lasers.
-The reaction progress is monitored by either time-resolved UV/Vis absorption or laser-induced fluorescence.
-We use different experimental setups, which allow to cover a temperature range from 100 to 600 K and a pressure range from 10 mbar up to 200 bar.
+In the laser-photolysis experiments, radicals are generated from suitable precursors by pulsed lasers.
+The reaction progress is monitored usually with laser-induced fluorescence.
+We use different experimental setups that allow covering a temperature range from 100 to 600 K and a pressure range from 10 mbar up to 200 bar.
 These techniques are used to determine rate coefficients and relative product yields over extended temperature and pressure ranges.
-The final goal is to obtain a detailed understanding of the elementary chemical reaction and to provide modelers with reliable data.
+The final goal is to obtain a detailed understanding of the elementary chemical reaction and to provide modelers with reliable kinetic and thermodynamic data.

 Schematic picture of the experimental setup for laser-induced fluorescence

 Because the OH radical is both a major cleaning agent in the troposphere and an important chain carrier in combustion, we extensively study reactions of OH radicals with organic species [1,2], including potential biofuels [3,4].
 Sometimes our experiments are supplemented by mechanism development .

 C. Bänsch, J. Kiecherer, M. Szöri, M. Olzmann, The reaction of dimethyl ether with hydroxyl radicals: kinetic isotope effect and prereactive complex formation, J. Phys.
 Chem.
 A 117, 8343 (2013).